kleopatra999/paypal-commerce-ios/README.md

 ##### In order for this flow to work properly, please add the custom URL scheme for PayPal Commerce.

-You can get your URL scheme from the [Control Panel -> Advanced -> iOS SDK](https://panel.modest.com/sdk/ios).
+You can get your URL scheme from the [Commerce Panel -> Advanced -> iOS SDK](https://commerce.paypal.com/sdk/ios).
 Then, add your URL scheme to your project:

 1. In `Xcode`, select your Target.
 1. Under `URL Types`, add a new type (`+` button).